gscrow/dressipi-com/_posts/2019-10-08-innovating-at-speed-to-deliver-unique-and-relevant-in-store-experiences.markdown

 # How to Overcome These Problems

-Unless a retailer can build this domain expertise and some appreciation of these nuances into their chosen technology/AI they will struggle to deliver personalisation to the fashion customer.
+Unless a retailer can build this domain expertise and some appreciation of these nuances into their chosen technology/AI they will struggle to deliver personalization to the fashion customer.

 ## 1) Get Better Quality Data